 Mullet are your best friends.
 Mullet often travel in schools and are a welcome sight on the flats.
 They also jump and no one knows why.
 They will occasionally hit a fly, another mystery.
-Watch for schools of mullet milling around on the surface often times over grass or oyster beds.
-They will also cruise the bottom in schools or in a long string.
-Observe mullet behavior carefully as game fish often associate themselves with mullet, seeking safety in numbers.
+Watch for schools of mullet milling around on the surface often over grass or oysters.
+They will also cruise the bottom in schools or in a long strings.
+Observe mullet behavior carefully as game fish often associate themselves with mullet seeking safety in numbers.
 Additionally, as they move and feed on algae, mullet will stir up food for game fish.
 Thus, game fish mixed in with mullet are easier to catch as they are looking for and expecting food to pop-up.
 Trout, snook, reds, sheepshead and drum will all travel with mullet offering a smorgasbord of opportunities.
 Signs of mullet should be the first thing you look for on flats.
-Often times no mullet equates to few game fish.
+Often times no mullet equates to no game fish.
 Even if you see no game fish, cast into very mullet school you see.

 Redfish are best.
 Redfish are my favorite flats fish.
 They travel alone, in pairs, small groups and big schools.
 They push water, chase bait and tail.
 They are easy to catch at times and other times nearly impossible.
 Lefty used to joke about practicing on reds in Tampa Bay before going to Andros for bonefish.
 Sight fishing for reds in winter is also similar to bone fishing.
 You can see them coming over nice sand flats in shallow water and they will eat the same flies as bonefish.
 Reds coming straight at you offer the best chance.
 Cast your fly out in front of them far enough to get it on the bottom.
 When you think the fish can see your fly give it a little bump.
 If they come up and follow the fly, I like to keep moving it a little until they eat or turn away.
 If the fish turns away, try another cast.
-For spooky fish try smaller flies and longer leaders (12-14 ftee).
+For spooky fish try smaller flies and longer leaders.
 Reds will also sit in potholes to ambush prey.
 Make a careful cast to avoid spooking them.
-Reds over grass are harder to see, but their blue tail is a sign to watch for.
-Try a worm fly for reds over sandy bottoms.
-Get your fly in front of a moving fish and let it sit still and hope for the best.
-Sometimes they are on the hunt for worms down in the sand a bit and will spook when shown other flies.
+Red over grass are harder to see, but their blue tail is a sign to watch for.